jamiewilbraham/azure-docs/articles/cognitive-services/Custom-Vision-Service/limits-and-quotas.md

 # Limits and quotas

 There are two tiers of keys for the Custom Vision service.
 You can sign up for a F0 (free) or S0 (standard) subscription through the Azure portal.
-See the corresponding [Cognitive Services Pricing page](https://azure.microsoft.com/pricing/details/cognitive-services/custom-vision-service/) for details on pricing and transactions.
+See the corresponding [Cognitive Research Technologies Pricing page](https://azure.microsoft.com/pricing/details/cognitive-services/custom-vision-service/) for details on pricing and transactions.

 The number of training images per project and tags per project are expected to increase over time for S0 projects.